angelalonso/homelab/INFRA.md

 # Infrastructure as Code

+THIS PROGRAM IS NOWHERE NEAR PRODUCTION READY.
+THERE ARE MANY RISKS INVOLVED.
+DO NOT SAY I DID NOT WARN YOU

+Now, to the less kids-friendly part...

 Here we try to get as close to "hands-off" as possible on all of the following phases:
 - Securing the machines
 - Installing and configuring everything needed for stack to run